HY-Yap/CastControl/README.md

 ## Build

+No signed release build is currently provided.
+To try CastControl, clone the repository and build it in Xcode.

 1. Open `CastControl.xcodeproj` in Xcode.
 2. Select the `CastControl` scheme.
 3. Choose your Mac as the run destination.